-- A. A CPA-accredited residency (or its equivalent) is required for graduation with a doctoral degree in professional psychology.
-The program is responsible for ensuring and evaluating the student's readiness to undertake a residency and for providing references for students in application for residency as required. - Eligibility for residency requires that students have completed the following prior to undertaking the residency year: - 1. all requisite coursework; - 2. practicum requirements, as defined by Standard VI;
+A. A CPA-accredited residency (or its equivalent) is required for graduation with a doctoral degree in professional psychology.
+The program is responsible for ensuring and evaluating the student's readiness to undertake a residency and for providing references for students in application for residency as required.

+Eligibility for residency requires that prior to undertaking the residency year, students have